PernillaWikstrom/Kalman/README.md

 ```

 # Kalman
-This is a repository for linear kalman filtering
+This is a repository for kalman filtering

+## Project 1: Linear Kalman filter with simulated ground truth data:

 ### Theory
 A vehicle's position moves in 2D space with its position (x,y), the states $\hat{x}_k$ for the kalman filter are the pose and speed in both x- and y-directions.
 By taking the current position and integrate speed with the time step and adding the second integration of the acceleration we can compute a new position (x,y).
 The state vector $\textbf{x}_k\in m\times 1 $ is formed as;